aimms/how-to/Articles/223/223-animation-with-colors-in-aimms.rst

 The goal is to create an animation that will morph the picture such that each point that starts out as green ends up as red and vice versa.

-On the left you can see a small screencast of the final animation we want to achieve.
+On the left you can see a small screen recording of the final animation we want to achieve.
 In order to do this, I have created 765 (3x255) user colors in a specific palette that fades from red to green to red to green.